ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/bootstrap_current.md

 #### Calculate electron collisionality | `electron_collisionality_sauter()`

-The value coefficient origins are not known but thought to be derived from a condition of the [Bohm diffusion coefficient](https://en.wikipedia.org/wiki/Bohm_diffusion)
+The origins of the coefficients values are not known, but thought to be derived from a condition of the [Bohm diffusion coefficient](https://en.wikipedia.org/wiki/Bohm_diffusion)

 Using the electron collision frequency ($\nu_{\text{e}}$) calculated from `electron_collisions_sauter()` we get:
 $$